 This article gives lots of advice on how to get into project management and the career path you can follow.
-Project Management is an interesting and constantly in demand skill set so well worth learning about.
-Many jobs have transferable skills which will help you transition into a Project Management role.
+Project Management is an interesting and constantly in-demand skill set, so well worth learning about.
+Many jobs have transferable skills to help you transition into a Project Management role.

 What makes a successful Project Manager?

-Being a successful project manager is not for the faint-hearted, you can often be placed in stressful situations where you will need to lead a team, balance other people’s needs, and get the project over the finish line whilst balancing the competing measures of Time, Cost and Quality.
+Being a successful project manager is not for the faint-hearted; you can often be placed in stressful situations where you must lead a team, balance other people’s needs, and get the project over the finish line whilst balancing the competing measures of Time, Cost and Quality.

 Still deciding if this is for you?
 Well, stop procrastinating and do something practical; make a list.
-It is worth considering the qualities you need to be a successful project manager to see if they align with your skills.
+The qualities you need to be a successful project manager are worth considering to see if they align with your skills.

 Start with a list of your skills and what you like to do at work.
-Then make the opposite list of skills that you do not have (doesn’t mean you can’t improve).
-If, for example, you are not so great at Time Management, look to read/study more about it so you can equip yourself with this skill set.
+Then make the opposite list of skills you do not have (doesn’t mean you can’t improve).
+If, for example, you are not so great at Time Management, read/study more about it to equip yourself with this skill set.

-Then write a list of sectors you are interested in.
-Virtually every sector will have Project Managers – Arts, Education, Legal, Services Industry, Manufacturing, Financial, IT and Construction.
-If you have a background in any of these industries, it will give you a rung up the ladder into a Project Management job in that sector.
-Knowledge of an industry is invaluable and may make you even be more employable than just having a Project Management qualification.
+Then, write a list of sectors you are interested in.
+Every sector will have Project Managers – Arts, Education, Legal, Services Industry, Manufacturing, Financial, IT and Construction.
+Having a background in any of these industries will give you a rung up the ladder into a Project Management job in that sector.
+Knowledge of an industry is invaluable and may make you even more employable than having a Project Management qualification.

-These lists will give you a plan which will help you discover what is best for you in Project Management, or even if you are suited to being a Project Manager.
+These lists will give you a plan to help you discover what is best for you in Project Management or even if you are suited to being a Project Manager.

 Some project management skills needed to be a Project Manager: